CumulusNetworks/docs/content/cumulus-linux/Installation-Management/Upgrading-Cumulus-Linux.md

 ## Upgrade Switches in an MLAG Pair

-If you are using [MLAG](../../Layer-2/Multi-Chassis-Link-Aggregation-MLAG/) to dual connect two switches in your environment, follow the steps below to upgrade the switches.
+If you are using {{<link url="Multi-Chassis-Link-Aggregation-MLAG" text="MLAG">}} to dual connect two switches in your environment, follow the steps below to upgrade the switches.

 {{%notice warning%}}

 For networks with MLAG deployments, Cumulus Networks only supports upgrading to Cumulus Linux 4.0 from version 3.7.10 or later.
 If you are using a version of Cumulus Linux earlier than 3.7.10, you must upgrade to version 3.7.10 first, then upgrade to version 4.0.
-Version 3.7.10 is available on the [downloads page](https://cumulusnetworks.com/downloads/#product=Cumulus%20Linux&version=3.7.10) on our website.
+Version 3.7.10 is available on the
+{{<exlink url="https://cumulusnetworks.com/downloads/#product=Cumulus%20Linux&version=3.7.10" text="downloads page">}} on our website.

 {{%/notice%}}